vvuk020/esp32_one_face_detection_display/Readme_Eng.md

-Sure!
-Here's the translated README in English:

----

 # ESP32 Deep Learning Face Recognition with Transparent Display

-This repository demonstrates how to use the ESP32 One kit (with the built-in camera) in combination with a Deep Learning module for face recognition.
+This repository demonstrates how to use the ESP32 One kit (with the built in camera) in combination with a Deep Learning module for face recognition.
 The recognized face is displayed on a transparent display, with the position of the face (relative to the display) shown as a marked circle on the screen.
 For debugging purposes, there is an option to run a web server (pyserver.py) on a Python server to enable debugging functionalities.

+Display is transparent display [1.51inch Transparent OLED](https://www.waveshare.com/wiki/1.51inch_Transparent_OLED) and the driver used is [SSD1309](https://files.waveshare.com/upload/9/9c/SSD1309Datasheet.pdf).

+In this project, the ESP32 communicates with the display driver via SPI.
+I²C is not supported because the display library relies on deprecated I²C drivers that are incompatible with ESP-IDF v6.0.

 ## Requirements